realB12/CRYPTO/b$/GLOSSAR/P/Private Key.md

 ### SeedPhrases
 Da das elektronische Kopieren dieses Schlüssels nicht sicher ist (Memoryleak, Spoofing, etc. ) und eine manuelle Uebertragung dieser 64 Zahlen höchst fehleranfällig ist, hat sich die Verwendung sogenannter [SeedPhrases](../S/Seed.md) - eine Folge von 12, 18 oder 24 Wörtern aus denen sich der Private Key Generieren lässt, insbesondere für das Erstellen von [Paper Wallets](PaperWallet.md) als zuverlässiger und praktikabler herausgestellt.

-[SeedPhrases](../S/Seed.md)SeedPhrases erstellt man nicht manuell, sondern werden i.d.R. beim Einrichten von Wallets generiert und bergen damit das Risiko, dass sie bereits bei der Genererierung - selbst im im Offline-Modus -  "gehackt" werden könnten.
+[SeedPhrases](../S/Seed.md) erstellt man nicht manuell, sondern werden i.d.R. beim Einrichten von Wallets generiert und bergen damit das Risiko, dass sie bereits bei der Genererierung - selbst im Offline-Modus - potentiell "gehackt" werden könnten.

 ### Sich mit einer App einen Schlüssel generieren
 The first and most important step in generating keys is to find a secure source of entropy, or randomness.
 Creating a bitcoin key is essentially the same as "Pick a number between 1 and 2256."
 The exact method you use to pick that number does not matter as long as it is not predictable or repeatable.
 Bitcoin software uses the underlying operating system’s random number generators to produce 256 bits of entropy (randomness).
 Usually, the OS random number generator is initialized by a human source of randomness, which is why you may be asked to wiggle your mouse around for a few seconds.